-GACEC staff includes an Executive Director, Wendy Strauss, an Officer Manager, Kathie Cherry, and an Administrative Coordinator, Lacie Spence, each funded at 37.5 hours per week.
+GACEC staff includes an Executive Director – Pam Weir, Officer Manager – Kathie Cherry, and Administrative Coordinator – Lacie Spence, each funded at 37.5 hours per week.
 The Executive Director performs administrative responsibilities, prepares Council reports and correspondence, and has liaison responsibilities specifically with the Department of Education (DOE) and generally within Delaware’s human services delivery system.

 GACEC is a volunteer Council and holds scheduled meetings which are open to the public.
 Officers are elected annually, with the elected chairperson responsible for providing the Council its primary leadership and supervision for the staff members.
 The Board of Directors consists of the officers, committee co-chairs, and the Past Chairperson.
 The Council developed and is guided by its By-Laws, and a Code of Ethics to effectively discharge its diverse responsibilities.

-Related Topics: about, Delaware Senate Bill 353, GACEC, Governor's Advisory Council For Exceptional Citizens, Individuals with Disabilities Education Act (IDEA), Kathie P. Cherry, Lacie Spence, mission, responsibilities, staff, Wendy S. Strauss
+Related Topics: about, Delaware Senate Bill 353, GACEC, Governor's Advisory Council For Exceptional Citizens, Individuals with Disabilities Education Act (IDEA), Kathie P. Cherry, Lacie Spence, mission, Pam Weir, responsibilities, staff